arctop/android-sdk/arctopSDK/README.md

 <details>
     <summary>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; iOS</summary>

-Add the current project as a swift package dependency to your own project.
+Add the current project as a Swift package dependency to your own project.

 </details>